sumanthrb/insights/_posts/2025-01-10-CICD-Pipelines-Compare.md

 | 7 | Security & Compliance | Automates scans, policies, and approvals → safer and compliant releases..|

 ---
-Today, there are countless CI/CD tools available—and comparing them isn’t straightforward.
+Today, there are countless CI/CD tools available and comparing them isn’t straightforward.
 At a glance, platforms like GitHub Actions, GitLab CI/CD, and Jenkins all appear to do the same thing: <br>
 ```bash
 Build → Test → Deploy
 ```